agsb/minute/docs/Minute.md

 The first 12 words are used about every hundred words, the first 100 words are used about every thousand words, but above the first 943 words more need more than 10,000 words.

-Why count those rare words for frequency analysis [1] ?
+Why count those rare words for letters frequency analysis [2] ?

 ## Processing